MiroMindAI/MiroThinker/README.md

 >
 > **📊 For Benchmark Evaluation**: If you plan to run benchmark evaluations, you also need `OPENAI_API_KEY` (and optionally `OPENAI_BASE_URL`) for LLM-as-a-Judge functionality used in evaluation scripts.
 >
+> **🖼️ For GAIA Multimodal Tasks**: GAIA-Val-165 includes tasks with image/audio/video files.
+Since MiroThinker is a text-only LLM, GPT-4o is used to pre-process these files into text descriptions.
+The same `OPENAI_API_KEY` is used for both this preprocessing and LLM-as-a-Judge.
+>
 > **📖 For more details**: See [MiroFlow Tools README](libs/miroflow-tools/README.md) for complete documentation of all available tools.

 <details>